 I may be kind of alone on this as a US consumer, but I, for one, am a thoroughly puzzled by the snack bar category.
 Here, in a nutshell, is what goes through my fuzzy little brain as I drift down these aisles:

-Next, there are the granola bars, which are mostly sugar, with some oats thrown in for good measure.
+Next, there are the standard granola bars, which are mostly sugar, with some oats thrown in for bulk.
 I find most of these to be sickly sweet and never buy them.
-If I’m going to pack in that much sugar, I’d much rather eat a handful of gummy bears.
+If I’m going to pack in that much sugar, I’d much rather eat a chocolate bar

 Then there is the “high-end” snack bar category- Kind, Lara Bars, Nature’s Bakery, etc. I used to think these were also for people enrolled in a program, but I recently realized that this is not the case and I like some of them.
 So these are the ones that I buy if I ever do buy snack bars, but many of them are very expensive, often upwards of $2 a bar.